gowke/FORK_MANAGER/README.md

 and run 'launcher' to run the manager from within the environment, as you would do 'chia' or any other fork

-add forks direct from respective repos to your environemnt and run as usual chia, chaingreen, flax, goji, cannabis from the same env
+add forks direct from respective repos to your environemnt and run as usual chia, chaingreen, flax, goji, cannabis from the same environment

 MADMAX Gui is not dependent on the environment, but is assumed to have been installed into FORKS folder by default